chilli-axe/mpc-autofill/README.md

 ## Step 2: Populate Google Drive CSV

 You also need some Google Drives to be added to `MPCAutofill/drives.csv`.
-An template CSV with an example entry can be found in place.
+A template CSV with an example entry can be found in place.
 The Google Drive ID required in the CSV is the cryptic part of the Google Drive URL, usually at the end.
 Another example for the `drives.csv` could look like this:

 | key    | drive_id                            | drive_public | description                            |
 | ------ | ----------------------------------- | ------------ | -------------------------------------- |